 Severance payments to shareholders under German Corporate Law

-In the case of involuntary or voluntary return of the shares of a German GmbH (due to removal, confiscation or termination) the shareholder is entitled to a severance payment.
-Frequent reason for a shareholder dispute in this regard is the amount of that payment under German Corporate Law, since, although many articles provide for value reductions, this law practice is strictly limited by the German courts.
+In the case of involuntary or voluntary return of the shares of a German GmbH (due to removal, confiscation, or termination) the shareholder is entitled to a severance payment.
+A frequent reason for a shareholder dispute in this regard is the amount of that payment under German Corporate Law, since, although many articles provide for value reductions, this law practice is strictly limited by the German courts.

-Where a CEO or director himself is the main reason for a dispute amongst the shareholders, a removal from the corporate office with immediate effect is possible.
+When a CEO or director himself is the main reason for a dispute amongst the shareholders, removal from the corporate officer with immediate effect is possible.
 Besides, the employment relationship of the CEO or director has to be terminated.
-Most CEO contracts in practice under German Law provide for notice periods (i.e. in this case, in fact, severance payments) from around 3-6 months.
+Most CEO contracts in practice under German Law provide notice periods (i.e. in this case, in fact, severance payments) from around 3-6 months.